knilesh2212/Adventura/README.md

-# Project Name
+# Adventura (Travel & Tour E-Commerce Website)

+## Overview

-This project is a dynamic website built with PHP, CSS, JavaScript, and includes an admin panel to manage packages and view orders.
+This project is a responsive e-commerce website designed to facilitate the booking of travel packages.
+It uses PHP for server-side logic and phpMyAdmin for database management.
+The website includes an admin panel that allows administrators to manage travel packages and booking details efficiently.

 ## Features

+- **Responsive Design**: Ensures compatibility across various devices, providing a seamless user experience.
+- **User Interface**: Intuitive and easy-to-navigate interface for browsing and booking travel packages.
-- **Admin Panel**: Allows the admin to add packages and view orders.
-- **Package Management**: Admin can add new packages.
+- **Admin Panel**: Allows administrators to manage travel packages and view booking details.
+Administrators can also add new travel packages directly via the panel.

-- **Order Viewing**: Admin can view customer orders.
-- **User Interaction**: Users can browse and book packages through the front end.
+## Technologies Used

+- **Frontend**: HTML, CSS, JavaScript
+- **Backend**: PHP
+- **Database**: phpMyAdmin
+- **Framework**: Bootstrap (for responsive design)

 ## Installation

-To run this project locally:
+To set up the project locally:

 1. **Clone the repository**:
    ```bash
    git clone https://github.com/knilesh2212/your-repo-name.git
    ```

 2. **Set up a local server**:
    Ensure you have a local server that supports PHP, such as:
    - [XAMPP](https://www.apachefriends.org/index.html)